the linguistic and cognitive turn in political journalism

 In every US presidential election, there’s a point where the political reporting takes a linguistic turn, and the candidates’ language gaffes become a focus of attention.
 Every election match-up brings its own linguistic issues — most recently, it’s about Donald Trump and Joe Biden’s ages.

 My first foray into this dynamic was in the context of the 2000 election between George W. Bush A and Al Gore.
-I was living in Texas when Bush was governor of the state, but he’d never been considered a verbal blunderer.
-All that changed when he hit the national stage, after calling Greeks “Grecians,” substituting “malfeance” for “malfeasance,” and making some other colorful mistakes.
+I was living in Texas when Bush was governor of the state, where in six years he’d never been considered a verbal blunderer.
+All that changed when he hit the national stage, after calling Greeks “Grecians,” substituting “malfeance” for “malfeasance,” and making some other colorful, well-publicized mistakes.
 For one group of voters, this called into question his intelligence and competence; for others it seemed like authentic folksiness (which Bush’s political handlers spun).

 The question seemed to be, was Bush’s speaking normal?
 To answer this, I wrote a book that explored the natural history of verbal blundering (Um...: Slips, Stumbles, and Verbal Blunders, and What They Mean, 2007 (Pantheon)).